 Oregon law classifies theft penalties according to the value and nature of the stolen property.
 The more valuable the motor vehicle is, the more severe the punishment will be.
 A prosecutor may rely on the fair market value of the property or its replacement value.

-Theft of property worth $100 or more but less than $1,000 is a Class A misdemeanor, punishable by up to one year in jail, a fine of up to $6,250, or both.
-Theft of property worth $1,000 or more is a Class C felony, punishable by up to five years in prison and a fine of up to $125,000.
-Theft of a commercial vehicle, such as a taxi or big rig truck, worth $10,000 or more is a Class B felony, punishable by up to ten years in prison and a fine of up to $250,000.
+Penalties for motor vehicle thefts range from class A misdemeanors to class B felonies.
+Stealing a vehicle worth $100 or more but less than $1,000 is a class A misdemeanor, which carries penalties of up to one year in jail and a $6,250 fine.
+If the stolen auto has a value of $1,000 or more, the offender is guilty of a class C felony and faces up to five years in prison and a $125,000 fine.
+Failing to return a rental car also falls within this level of punishment.
+Theft of a commercial vehicle, such as a taxi or big rig truck, worth $10,000 or more is a class B felony, which subjects the defendant to up to ten years in prison and a $250,000 fine.

-A conviction for any crime, even a misdemeanor, can result in serious consequences, including time in prison or jail, a fine, and a criminal record.
-If you are accused of or charged with a crime, you should speak to an Oregon criminal defense attorney immediately.
-Only an experienced local lawyer who understands state law and has handled cases before local judges can give you the advice you need to protect your rights and successfully navigate the criminal justice system.
+A conviction for any crime, even a misdemeanor, can result in serious consequences, including incarceration, fines, and a criminal record.
+If you are accused of or charged with a crime, contact an Oregon criminal defense attorney immediately.
+An experienced local lawyer who understands your state's laws and has handled cases before local judges can give you the advice you need to protect your rights and successfully navigate the criminal justice system.